 Greco is an accomplished business, government and civic leader.
 Until December 2009, she was Pennsylvania Gov. Ed Rendell’s director of the Office of Health Care Reform — the first appointee to this newly created Cabinet-level position.
 Before joining the Rendell administration, Greco counseled CEOs and businesses as the founding principal of GRECOventures Ltd.

 Greco spent 23 years in the banking industry, rising from secretary to become one of the top-ranking women in the industry.
 During her tenure as president of CoreStates Financial Corp. the $45 billion institution was ranked one of America's most profitable and efficient banks.

-As Co-Chair of Vision 2020, she brings a unique set of experiences in the private, public and nonprofit sectors as well as a track record of commitment to women’s issues.
+As Executive Advisor of Vision 2020, she brings a unique set of experiences in the private, public and nonprofit sectors as well as a track record of commitment to women’s issues.
 Learn more about Greco.

 Vision 2020 Director of Administrative Operations Melinda Johnson

 Johnson’s career and training in higher education include a myriad of experiences which envelope almost every aspect of university life.
 As Director of Administrative Operations, her daily regime is focused on the practical applications of sound business management.
 Johnson is also focused on analysis and recommendations for human and organizational performance improvement related to a sustainable future.
 Learn more about Johnson.